Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 Indeed, the file [`.gitlab-ci.yml`](../.gitlab-ci.yml) describes the CI jobs that internally test ALP/GraphBLAS via [GitLab](https://about.gitlab.com/), which is available [open source](https://about.gitlab.com/install/).

+The here described image and CI pipeline are confirmed to work with x86 runners with 24 virtual CPU cores and 32GB RAM.

 # The coverage infrastructure